kohkimakimoto/essh/README.md

 # ESSH

-Extended ssh command.

-* Single binary CLI app.
+Essh is an extended ssh command.
+The features are the following:

-* Simply wraps `ssh` command.
+* **Simple**: A single binary CLI tool.
+Essh simply wraps `ssh` command.
 You can use it in the same way as `ssh`.
-* Supports to write SSH configuration in Lua programming language.
+* **Configuration as code**: You can write SSH configuration in Lua.
-* Supports zsh completion.
-* Provides some hook functions.
+* **Hooks**: Essh supports hooks that execute commands when it connects a remote server.
-* Provides utility for managing remote hosts.
+* **Server List Management**: Essh provides utility commands for managing hosts, that list and classify servers by using tags.
-* Composes tasks for the remote hosts.
+* **Zsh completion**: Essh provides built-in zsh completion code.
+* **Per-Project Configuration**: Essh supports per-project configuration.
+This allows you to change SSH hosts by changing current directory.
+* **Tasks**: Task is code that runs on remote and local servers.
+You can use it to automate your system administration tasks.
+* **Modules**: Essh provides modular system that allows you to use and create reusable Lua code easily.

 **Now it is on unstable stage.
 API and code may be broken in future.
 And document lacks. sorry!**